awbirdsall/pastpath/README.md

 $ docker-compose up
 ```

 This starts up the database and app and makes it accessible at `localhost:8080`.
-The `web` container running the app is connected to the `db` postgres container within a `pastpath_app` network via port 5436, which is only accessible via the network.
+The `web` container running the app is connected to the `db` postgres container within a `pastpath_app_local` network via port 5436, which is only accessible via the network.

 Local docker-compose: